MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/networking/party-xboxlive-relnotes.md

 The Xbox Live Helper library is available on [Nuget.org](https://www.nuget.org/profiles/PlayFab)!

+## 1.2.9

+### Bug fix for GetEntityIdsFromXboxLiveUserIds crash

+- Fixed a bug where the async operation started by `PartyManager::GetEntityIdsFromXboxLiveUserIds()` may crash on failure.

 ## 1.2.5

 This release of the Party Xbox Live Helper library includes the following changes: